tOlheiser/notes/tooling/nodeNPM.md

     "lodash": "^4.17.15"
 ```

+Installing a package: **npm install react**
+*Adds react to node_modules, and react to dependencies to package.json*

 ### Dependencies & npm install

 **dependencies** - These are packages your application needs to run.
 **devDependencies** - Packages your application needs during development.
+*Using '--save-dev' installs the package as a dev dependency.*
 **npm install** - Downloads all of the packages inside of both dependencies and devDependencies and places them inside of the node_modules folder.

 **Benefit of a grocery list:** Lets say we need to install all the dependencies for a project.
 When we run **npm install**, npm will **install all the dependencies specified in the package.json file**.